E-detectors: a nonparametric framework for sequential change detection: Introduction

-\item Nonasymptotic bounds on the worst average delay are derived in special cases for classes of nonparametric distributions with exponential tail decay (such as sub-Gaussian or sub-exponential), and they match the rate of known lower bounds for exponential family distributions as $\alpha \to 0$. \item Computationally feasible algorithms are presented, in order to run our procedures in an online fashion without windowing.
+\item Nonasymptotic bounds on the worst average delay are derived in special cases for nonparametric distributions with exponential tail decay (such as sub-Gaussian or sub-exponential), and they match the rate of known lower bounds for exponential families as $\alpha \to 0$. \item Computationally feasible algorithms are presented, in order to run our procedures in an online fashion without windowing.
 Practical strategies to choose hyperparameters are discussed.
 These are based on an adaptive mixture method, with the number of mixture components growing slowly over time. \end{enumerate}

-Even though we will not explore this aspect very much in the current paper, we note that our procedures have natural gambling interpretations, and our work can be viewed as setting the foundations for a game-theoretic approach to changepoint detection.
-Before discussing the general framework in detail, in the following subsection, we present a motivating real-world example involving bounded random variables to illustrate how our nonparametric framework can be easily used in settings in which it is nontrivial to apply other commonly used methods.
+Our procedures have natural gambling interpretations, and our work can be viewed as setting the foundations for a game-theoretic approach to sequential change detection.
+Before discussing the general framework in detail, in the following subsection, we present a motivating real-world example involving bounded random variables to illustrate how our nonparametric framework can be easily used in settings in which it is nontrivial to apply other common methods.